AndreyGladkov/openinfg.nvim/README.md

 ## Commands

-- `:OpenInGHRepo`
+-   `:OpenInFGRepo`

     -   Opens the project's git repository page in GitHub.

-- `:OpenInGHFile`
+-   `:OpenInFGFile`

     -   Opens the current file page in GitHub.
 This command supports ranges.

-- `:OpenInGHFileLines`
+-   `:OpenInFGFileLines`
     -   Opens the current file page in GitHub.
 This command supports ranges.

 ## Registers

-All of the commands above optionally take a register, e.g. `:OpenInGHFileLines+`.
+All of the commands above optionally take a register, e.g. `:OpenInFGFileLines+`.
 In this case, the URL will not be opened in the browser, but put into the register given.
 This is especially useful if you're running neovim on a remote machine, but want to open the URL locally.